dqops/dqo/docs/data-sources/csv.md

 **No common prefix for files**

 When files are placed in different locations where you cannot specify a common prefix, you can use an absolute path for each file.

 You have to manually create a table in the UI.
-Open Data Sources, expand your connection and select three dots on the schema to which you want to add a new table.
+Open Data Sources, expand your connection, and select three dots on the schema to which you want to add a new table.

 Fill in the "File path or file name pattern" field with the absolute path to the file and add the new table by clicking the **Save** button.

-!!! tip "Creating new table manually in the user home"
+!!! tip "Creating a new table manually in the user home"
     You can also add a new table manually in the sources folder of your user home by creating a new YAML file in the connection folder.

 ### Working with partitioned files // todo

-In order to work efficiently with partitions, you need to set the `hive-partition` parameter in CSV format settings.
+To work efficiently with partitions, you need to set the `hive-partition` parameter in CSV format settings.

-// todo: describe that the path has to be modified on a table level when hive-partition is set
+// todo: describe that the path has to be modified on a table level when the hive partition is set

 ## Next steps

-- We have provided a variety of use cases which use openly available datasets [Google Cloud](https://cloud.google.com/datasets) to help you in using DQOps effectively.
+- We have provided a variety of use cases that use openly available datasets from [Google Cloud](https://cloud.google.com/datasets) to help you in using DQOps effectively.
 You can find the [full list of use cases here](../examples/index.md).
 - DQOps allows you to keep track of the issues that arise during data quality monitoring and send alert notifications directly to Slack.
 Learn more about [incidents](../working-with-dqo/managing-data-quality-incidents-with-dqops.md) and [notifications](../integrations/webhooks/index.md).
 - The data in the table often comes from different data sources and vendors or is loaded by different data pipelines.
-Learn how [data grouping in DQOps](../working-with-dqo/set-up-data-grouping-for-data-quality-checks.md) can help you to calculate separate data quality KPI scores for different groups of rows.
+Learn how [data grouping in DQOps](../working-with-dqo/set-up-data-grouping-for-data-quality-checks.md) can help you calculate separate data quality KPI scores for different groups of rows.